-The Best Estimate Liabilities, for all lines of business, have been valued either at a scheme or policy level (as appropriate), except for the Best Estimate Liabilities in respect of overhead expenses which are calculated at company level.
+The Best Estimate Liabilities (BEL), for all lines of business, have been valued either at a scheme or policy level (as appropriate), except for the Best Estimate Liabilities in respect of overhead expenses which are calculated at company level.

-Under Solvency II requirements, Best Estimate Liabilities should typically be derived by discounting future expected liability cash-flows that are calculated using realistic, best estimate assumptions.
-For the majority of Omnilife's inforce business, a full cash-flow projection has not been adopted.
-The alternative approach adopted for each line of business is described in the following sub-sections.
+Under Solvency II requirements, the BEL's should typically be derived by discounting future expected liability cash-flows that are calculated using realistic, best estimate assumptions.
+For the majority of Omnilife's in-force business, a full cash-flow projection has been adopted.
+The approach adopted for each line of business is described in the following sub-sections.